hochwagenlab/hwglabr/README.md

 ?function_name
 ```

-You can also get the list of included functions directly from within R using one of the following:
+You can also get the list of included functions directly within R using one of the following:

 ``` r
 ls("package:hwglabr")   # List function names